lvit001/Crowdfunding_ETL/README.md

 # Create the Contacts DataFrame
 1. Choose one of the following two options for extracting and transforming the data from the contacts.xlsx Exceldata:

-  Option 1: Use Python dictionary methods.
+  - Option 1: Use Python dictionary methods.
-  Option 2: Use regular expressions.
+  - Option 2: Use regular expressions.

 2. If you chose Option 1, complete the following steps:

   Import the contacts.xlsx file into a DataFrame.
+  _Note: when exporting this file, the initial code that was provided needed to be changed for the export to work correctly. `header=2` was updated to `header=3` as that was when the header row began_

   Iterate through the DataFrame, converting each row to a dictionary.